1979 Copa América: Semi-finals

 Paraguay won 3–1 on points.

 Finals

 As the teams were tied 2–2 on points, a play-off on a neutral ground was required to determine the winner.

 The play-off match finished tied after extra time expired, meaning the teams finished 3–3 on points.
 Paraguay won on aggregate 3–1.

-Goal scorers
+Goalscorers

 With four goals, Jorge Peredo and Eugenio Morel are the top scorer in the tournament.
 In total, 63 goals were scored by 41 different players, with none of them credited as own goal.